JYudelson1/Decision-Transformers-Rust/README.md

 );
 ```

+## Quickstart example

+For an extremely simple example of how to use this project, check out [my very simple DT test](https://github.com/JYudelson1/dt_test/).

 ## Snake Game Example

 The repository includes a complete example implementing a snake game environment using the Decision Transformer framework.
 This serves as a reference implementation showing how to: